 M2 is a secondary measurement that is read by the I/A Series system and can be displayed on the optional display.
-You might use this feature to display M1 in pressure units and M2 in different pressure units, flow units, or percent of flow.
+You might use this feature to display M1 in pressure units and M2 in other pressure units or percent of flow.
 To configure this parameter, go to M2 MODE with the Next button and press Enter.
-Use the next button to select M2 LIN (linear), M2SQ<1C (square root flow calculation with cutoff below 1% of calibrated pressure range), M2SQ<4L (square root flow calculation with linear extrapolation below 4% of calibrated pressure range), or M2SQ_0 (square root flow calculation down to 0% of calibrated pressure range), and press Enter.
+Use the next button to select M2 LIN (linear), M2SQ<1C (square root with cutoff below 1% of calibrated pressure range), or M2SQ<4L (square root with linear below 4% of calibrated pressure range) and press Enter.